limpyd/redis-limpyd/doc/models.rst

 Models
 ******

-:ref:`models` are the core of limpyd, it's why we're here.
-A RedisModel_ is a class, in a database, with some fields.
+:doc:`models` are the core of limpyd, it's why we're here.
+A `RedisModel` is a class, in a database, with some fields.
 Each instance of this model is a new object stored in Redis_ by `limpyd`.

 Here a simple example::